 The brief shot of a set of ponies suddenly grinning and their eyes expectantly wild, right after Pinkie's mane puffs back to normal speaks volumes about how much Pinkie means to the town's happiness.

-Don't forget about when Spike helps Twilight.
-She's suffering from guilt, from what she did, but Spike quickly snaps her out of it, and convinces her to save her friends and Ponyville.
-Heck, just the way he is able to communicate with her, and motivate her, is an awesome concept all together.
+When Twilight's suffering from guilt Spike quickly snaps her out of it, and convinces her to save her friends and Ponyville.
+Just the way he is able to communicate with her, and motivate her, is an awesome concept all together.